syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/word-to-image.md

     //Load file stream into Word document.
     using (WordDocument wordDocument = new WordDocument(docStream, FormatType.Docx))
     {
-        //Create a new instance of DocIORenderer class. using (DocIORenderer render = new DocIORenderer())
+        //Create an instance of DocIORenderer.
+        using (DocIORenderer render = new DocIORenderer())
         {
-            //Converts Word document to images.
+            //Convert the entire Word document to images.
             Stream[] imageStreams = wordDocument.RenderAsImages();
             for (int i = 0; i < imageStreams.Length; i++)
             {
-                //Creates the output image file stream.
+                 //Save the image stream as file.
                 using (FileStream fileStreamOutput = File.Create("WordToImage_" + i + ".jpeg"))
                 {
-                    //Copies the converted image stream into created output stream. imageStreams[i].CopyTo(fileStreamOutput);
+                    imageStreams[i].CopyTo(fileStreamOutput);
                 }
             }